Azure Identity Management and access control security best practices

 Actively monitor for suspicious activities

-Organizations that do not actively monitor their identity systems are at risk of having user credentials compromised.
-Without knowledge that suspicious activities are taking place using these credentials, organizations won’t be able to mitigate this type of threat.
-You can learn more about Azure Identity protection by reading Azure Active Directory Identity Protection.
+Organizations that don’t actively monitor their identity systems are at risk of having user credentials compromised.
+Without knowledge that suspicious activities are taking place through these credentials, organizations can’t mitigate this type of threat.